danahynes/KillSwitch/README.md

 If the update is successful, the Pi will ask to be rebooted.
 Press "Enter" at the end of the installer, wait for the reboot, and you'll be good to go!

 #### Uninstall
 This one is pretty self-explanatory.
-It uninstalls all the files/folders from your Pi that were installed using the installer.
+It uninstalls almost all the files/folders from your Pi that were installed using the installer.
 If you use this option, please be sure to read the caveats at the end of the uninstall script output, as there are some things the uninstaller cannot revert, such as installed dependencies and the serial port options.

 This script also requires running as root, so please make sure you have a keyboard attached/paired to the Pi to enter the root password.

 ## RetroPie
-The software installed on your Pi is compatible with RetroPie (it was originally written specifically **for** RetroPie, and backported to support Raspian -).
+The software installed on your Pi is compatible with RetroPie (it was originally written specifically **for** RetroPie, and backported to support regular old Raspian -).

 Where you see "killswitch-settings.py" above, select "KillSwitch" from the "Ports" menu item.

 When you install the software on a system that has RetroPie, a shortcut to "killswitch-settings.py" will be installed in the "Ports" directory (as "KillSwitch"), where you can access it and use it with a paired game controller.
 Use the D-Pad to navigate between menu options, and the A/B buttons to accept/cancel.
 (So far it is tested on a Pi 3 B+ with RetroPie v4.4, but it should work on any newer Pi hardware and RetroPie software).
 Note that the installer/uninstaller will need a root password, for which you will need a keyboard attached/paired to the Pi.

+(Side note: I would really like to see RetroPie get an on-screen keyboard...
+I think I know what I'll be working on next -)

-Specific buttons to use depend on your setup, but the defaults are that the A button is Enter, and the B button is XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
+Specific buttons to use depend on your setup, but the defaults are that the A button is Enter, and the B button is\
+XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX\
-TODO: FINISH THIS PART AFTER TESTING XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
+TODO: FINISH THIS PART AFTER TESTING\
+XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX\

 ## Connectors
 The connector labeled "J2" has 7 pins.
 These pins can be used to remotely locate the button/status LED/IR receiver.
 Starting from the pin closest to the physical push button, they are: